vmware/vic/doc/user_doc/vic_installation/networks.md

 This topic provides an overview of the different network types.

-**IMPORTANT**: A VCH supports a maximum of 3 network port groups.
-Because the bridge network requires its own port group, at least two of the public, client, and management networks must share a port group.
+**IMPORTANT**: A VCH supports a maximum of 3 distinct network interfaces.
+Because the bridge network requires its own port group, at least two of the public, client, and management networks must share a network interface and therefore a port group.
 Container networks do not got through the VCH, so they are not subject to this limitation.
 This limitation will be removed in a future release.

 ## Container Bridge Networks ##
 The network or networks that container VMs use to communicate with each other.
 Each VCH requires a unique bridge network.